Best Chicago music venues

 This welcoming corner bar in Roscoe Village is something of a stepping stone in Chicago's music scene, hosting many debut shows by local and touring bands in its dingy but intimate back room.
-On any given night, you'll find punk, garage and power-pop acts performing on stage while regulars post up at the bar in front.
-Boasting a great selection of reasonably priced beers and interesting menu items like the Thai pizza and lamb lollipops, it's also a great place to grab a quick bite before the show.
+On any given night, you'll find punk, garage and power-pop acts performing onstage while regulars post up at the bar in front.
+With a great selection of reasonably priced beers and an interesting menu, it's also a great place to grab a bite before the show.